uit-sok-3021-v-25/uit-sok-3021-v-25.github.io/index.md

 Announcements and messages are posted in Canvas.

 ## Home Assignments, obligatory or not?
-You have an assignment portfolio.
-We will post a lot of small assignments, and some larger ones, in Canvas.
-Doing these earns various amounts of points to your portfolio.
-There will be a total of 100 points during the semester.
-You need 70 points to pass, and be eligible for the final exam.
+The course includes two assignments, and you will present one of them orally in class.
+Which assignment requires an oral presentation will be decided by a coin toss.
+To be eligible for the final exam, you must complete both assignments and deliver the oral presentation.

 ## Administrative Questions